kdeldycke/e107-importer/readme.txt

 The issue and [solutions are detailed in WordPress FAQ](http://codex.wordpress.org/FAQ_Working_with_WordPress#How_do_I_Import_a_WordPress_WXR_file_when_it_says_it_is_too_large_to_import.3F), please read this article before complaining to me.

+= Can I import content step by step ? =

+Yes, you can.
+I designed this plugin to let you have the opportunity to import one kind of content at a time.
+So you should be able to import news first, then re-run the importer process to only import pages, then do it again for forums and so on...

 = Why accents in my imported content are replaced by strange characters ? =

 Looks like you have some kind of Unicode transcoding errors.
 Before running e107 Importer, your e107 site must be fully encoded in UTF-8.
 If it's not the case, please have a look at the [*Upgrading database content to UTF-8*](http://wiki.e107.org/?title=Upgrading_database_content_to_UTF8) article on e107 wiki.